Learn back-end development by writing real code

 Nope.
 You should know how to deploy simple back-end applications, but diving too deep into DevOps concepts before you get your first job isn’t necessary, and may pull you away from more important things.
 You should be writing more code, and building more projects.

-That said, I do think DevOps and back-end roles are getting more and more similar with the rising popularity of BAAS and PAAS in cloud computing.
+That said, I do think DevOps and back-end roles are getting more and more similar with the rising popularity of BaaS (backend as a service) and PaaS (platform as a service) in cloud computing.
 Get familiar with the basics, but don’t spend too much time worrying about it, unless a specific role you’re applying for requires it.

 Most importantly, do not stop learning and building!!!
 I’ve seen so many developers think that they’ve successfully “learned to code”, and they shift gears entirely to their job search.
 Look, it only takes an hour or so each day to submit a bunch of job applications.
 You should be spending the rest of your free time continuing to build.
 The more you learn and build, the easier the job search gets.